 ABOUT LARA BALADI

-In 2006, Baladi founded the artist residency Fenenin el Rehal (Nomadic Artists) in Egypt’s White Desert.
+Within her artistic practice, Baladi is active in socially engaged projects.
+She is on the Board of Directors of the Townhouse Gallery of Contemporary Art in Egypt and the Arab Image Foundation (AIF) in Lebanon.
+In 2006, she founded the artist residency Fenenin el Rehal (Nomadic Artists) in Egypt’s White Desert.
 During the 2011 Egyptian revolution and its aftermath, Baladi co-founded two media initiatives, Tahrir Cinema and Radio Tahrir.

 She has been an artist in residency at the MacDowell Colony (New Hampshire, 2015), Art Omi International Arts Center (Hudson, New York, 2014) and VASL (Karachi, Pakistan, 2010) among other places.
 In 2003, she received a fellowship from the Japan Foundation to research anime.

-In 2014, Baladi received a Fellowship from MIT’s Open Documentary Lab.
-For the 2015-16 academic year, she is the Ida Ely Rubin Artist in Residence at MIT’s Center for Art, Science and Technology (CAST) and a lecturer in MIT’s Art, Culture and Technology (ACT) program.
+Since 2014, Baladi has been a Fellow at MIT’s Open Documentary Lab.
+In 2015-16, she was the Ida Ely Rubin Artist in Residence at MIT’s Centre for Art, Science and Technology (CAST).
+She has been a lecturer in MIT’s Art, Culture and Technology (ACT) since 2015.